 When Kids Are Overweight or Underweight

-If concerned about your child's height, weight, or BMI, the doctor may ask questions about your child's health, physical activity, and eating habits, and your family's .
+If the doctor is concerned about your child's height, weight, or BMI, they may ask questions about your child's health, physical activity, and eating habits, and your family's medical history.
 The doctor can put all this information together to tell if there's a weight or growth problem.

 If your child has a high BMI, the doctor may give you diet and exercise recommendations.
 Focus on healthy behaviors, like eating more fruit and vegetables and being active every day.